Vyshnav12/SteamDataPipeline/README.md

 ## Docker Containerization

-We've containerized the application using Docker to ensure consistency across different environments.
 The `Dockerfile` and `docker-compose.yml` files are in the root directory.

 To build and run the Docker container: